tonegas/nnodely-applications/README.md

 # nnodely Applications
 Applications of Model-Structured Neural Networks using nnodely.
-This repository contains a list of applications of the nnodely framework with relative reference.
+This repository contains a list of applications of the nnodely framework with the related references.

 ## General Applications
 ### Mass-Spring-Damper System